DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/04chapter3.md

-techniques, discourse and practice in the context of digital photography by referring to 'remanence'.[^7] The idea of remanence allows a reinterpretation of the notion of remediation as defined by Bolter and Grusin in *Understanding New Media,* all while avoiding the major pitfall of this essay, which is a certain teleological temptation that we have already referred to.
+techniques, discourse and practice in the context of digital photography by referring to 'remanence'.[^7] The idea of remanence allows a reinterpretation of the notion of remediation as defined by Bolter and Grusin in *Understanding New Media*, all while avoiding the major pitfall of this essay, which is a certain teleological temptation that we have already referred to.
 The impression we have when reading the two media theoreticians (at least focusing on this landmark work) is that the remediation phenomenon is part of a globally linear process.
 The idea of remanence avoids this pitfall by producing unforeseeable and intertwined non-linear processes.
-There is therefore remanence of analogue structures in digital photography practices -- such as, for example, the 'analogue' effects of digital devices --, but there is, at the same time, paradoxically, digital remanence in analogue practices.
+There is therefore remanence of analogue structures in digital photography practices – such as, for example, the 'analogue' effects of digital devices –, but there is, at the same time, paradoxically, digital remanence in analogue practices.
 For example, the idea of the virtual image was indeed the basis of analogue photographic discourse: the negative is the virtual that is then updated through a series of different prints.
-And yet this virtual image seems retroactively borrowed from our ordinary digital image -- notably that of the Raw image file.
+And yet this virtual image seems retroactively borrowed from our ordinary digital image – notably that of the Raw image file.
 We are faced with an element that is established in reverse:

 > Therefore, the conditions of conveying an idea participate entirely in
 > its invention, even if it means integrating it, in reverse, into a
 > tradition, that is, retroactively associating it with a meaning that
-> it has perhaps not (yet) entirely had -- or, in certain cases, that it
+> it has perhaps not (yet) entirely had – or, in certain cases, that it
 > did not have at all.[^8]

 This approach therefore allows us to avoid a teleological vision of